Who is mathieu?

-Mathieu Lacroix is a Canadian-born composer, producer and sound programmer based in the medieval capital of Norway.
-In 2010 after years of playing drums in several bands, he moved to Norway, taking one year to learn the language before starting a bachelor’s and later master’s in Music Technology at NTNU.
-Early on he decided to pursue his interests in the field of contemporary composition, especially within mixed music.
-This meant studying composition with some of Norway’s leading composers such as Terje Bjørklund, Henning Sommerro and Ståle Kleiberg, as well as studying electronics with the like of Øyvind Brandtsegg, Trond Engum and Andreas Bergsland.
+Mathieu Lacroix is a Canadian-born composer, producer and sound programmer based in Trondheim, the medieval capital of Norway.
+In 2010, after years of playing drums in several bands, he moved to Norway and took one year to learn the language before starting a bachelor’s and later a master’s in Music Technology at NTNU.
+Early on, he decided to pursue his interests in the field of contemporary composition, especially within mixed music.
+This meant studying composition with some of Norway’s leading composers such as Terje Bjørklund, Henning Sommerro and Ståle Kleiberg, as well as studying electronics with the likes of Øyvind Brandtsegg, Trond Engum, Natasha Barrett and Andreas Bergsland.
 This led to an understanding of both instrumental and acousmatic music idioms within the field of contemporary music.
 His music has been played in countries like Norway, Denmark, Spain, France, etc. He has also participated at workshops and seminars with composers like Kaija Saariaho, Tristan Murail, Michael Obst, Anders Vinjar, Jaime Reis and Hans Tutschku among others.

 His music is mainly mixed music that transcends the old idiom of tape music.
-He is interested in the use of real-time electronics and therefore has spent much time perfecting the art of programming.
+He is interested in the use of real-time electronics and, therefore, has spent much time perfecting the art of programming.
 His music is written for both solo instruments and electronics, as well as larger ensembles.
-He has also worked several distinguished and prize-winning ensembles/artists both as a sound technician and composer.
+He has also worked with several distinguished and award-winning ensembles/artists both as a sound technician and as a composer.